 SC Equipment Distribution Program

-The SC Equipment Distribution Program (SCEDP) provides specialized equipment allowing persons with hearing or speech disabilities to place and receive telephone calls.
+The SC Equipment Distribution Program (SCEDP) provides specialized equipment allowing persons who are deaf, hearing- or speech-impaired to place and receive telephone calls.
 Because the equipment is funded through the Dual-Party Relay fund there is no additional cost for those who use this equipment.